 These fellowships are best understood as involving a partnership between fellows and host locations, and ACLS expects that both fellows and hosts will have much to gain from the exchange.
 Eligible residential sites include humanities centers and academic departments located at universities in the United States, and applicants may propose residencies at any such site that they deem will best advance their projects.
 Applicants are responsible for communicating (ahead of the application deadline) with the relevant department head or center director in order to secure their interest in hosting them.

-Burkhardt Fellows’ stipends will be paid to the fellow or through the institution at which they hold tenure, and not through the host institution.
+Burkhardt Fellows’ stipends will be paid to the fellow directly or through the institution at which they hold tenure.
 ACLS will provide host institutions with financial support in the amount of $10,000 with the understanding that departments and centers will incur costs related to programming, administrative support, facilities, and other resources.
-Fellows may not teach while in residence, but ACLS expects them to be active members of the scholarly community at the institution and participate in events such as colloquia, workshops, etc. ACLS also encourages fellows and host centers/departments to develop new programming to help build and deepen this partnership during the fellows’ year of residence, and ACLS funds may be used for those purposes.
-Institutions must agree to provide fellows in residence with the appropriate resources for them to advance their projects and be active members of the community, including but not limited to: office space, internet and library access, collegiality, and opportunities to join speaker series and other departmental/center activities as are available.
+Fellows may not teach while in residence, but ACLS expects them to be active members of the scholarly community at the institution and participate in colloquia, workshops, or related scholarly events.
+ACLS also encourages fellows and host centers/departments to develop new programming to help build and deepen this partnership during the fellows’ year of residence, and ACLS funds may be used for those purposes.
+Institutions must agree to provide fellows in residence with the appropriate resources for them to advance their projects and be active members of the community, including but not limited to: office space, internet and library access, a collegial environment, and opportunities to join speaker series and other departmental/center activities as are available.

-Within the application materials, applicants must specify their desired residency, and provide reasons why this department or center is best suited to advance the project.
+As part of their application, applicants must specify their desired residency, and provide reasons why this department or center is best suited to advance the proposed project.
 A letter of support from the relevant department head or center director is required to confirm the provision of office space and other resources required for a successful residency.

 - To encourage more adventurous, more wide-ranging, and longer-term patterns of research than are current in the humanities and related social sciences;